Electro-Harmonix: Effects pedals

 Electro-Harmonix 12AX7EH vacuum tube used in a preamp.

 Electro-Harmonix produces pedals with many different types of sound manipulation suitable for guitar, bass, vocal, keyboard, and other instruments.

 It also sells rebranded vacuum tubes carrying the Electro-Harmonix brand name.
-As of 2022, ExpoPul factory in Saratov, southwestern Russia, continued to produce vacuum tubes for Electro-Harmonix, with Mike Matthews reportedly showing no intention of divesting from the business.
+As of 2024, ExpoPul factory in Saratov, southwestern Russia, continued to produce vacuum tubes for Electro-Harmonix.
 The operation in Russia employs more than 300 individuals, in contrast to the 125 employees in New York.
-As of 2024, vacuum tubes produced by ExpoPul in Russia are still available for purchase on the official Electro-Harmonix website.
+As of 2025, vacuum tubes produced by ExpoPul in Russia are still available for purchase on the official Electro-Harmonix website.